 The potential users will define what more features you can include in your app and what features are not needed.
 After receiving feedback, you can improve your product, test it, again and again, improve it according to your user’s response, and then improve again, test again, and build again.

-How Much Does MVP App Development Cost?
+How Much Does It Cost to Build A MVP App Development?

 Basically the development cost of MVP depends on the type of developer you are hiring.
 In the case of freelancer developers, the development cost is around $12,000.
 The development cost of MVP by an in-house development team will cost you approximately $23,000.
 The outsourcing MVP development costs around $33,000, whereas a local development company charges only $63,000.

-Details of Development Price
+Details of App Development Price